 Our operations are helping to contribute to the financial growth of our stockholders and the communities in which we operate.
-As a 90 year-old significant producer of gold and silver, Coeur is helping to create financial value within the communities surrounding our five wholly-owned operations and across all locations where Coeur maintains a presence.
+As a significant producer of gold and silver for over 90 years, Coeur is helping to create financial value within the communities surrounding our five wholly-owned operations and across all locations where Coeur maintains a presence.

 Areas of focus include: